 The question you will have to ask yourself is this: is it more important to save money or save weight?

-Storm Break 2 vs the Weather
+The North Face Stormbreak 2 vs the Weather

 The Storm Break 2 is genrally as good as many other 2-person tents in its class when it comes to keeping out the weather.
 It is not built for serious storms or many days of heavy rain, but it should keep you dry in most 3-season conditions.
+If you need a heavy rain tent, look elsewhere.

 A fully seam-taped canopy and floor aid in the long-term durability and waterproofing.
 After a year or so of use, I recommend using a 3rd party seam sealer to re-seal the seams to get the best performance out of this tent.